song51535515/Index-calculation-during-call-auction-period/index.md

 -   Read CSI index constituent stock data（`csi500.2023120405.feather`）
 -   Process transaction data for a specified month（`mytrade.2023120405.feather`）and opening/closing data（`myopcls.2023120405.feather`）
--   Calculate the index market value at each time point by grouping by date
+-   Calculate the index at each time point by grouping by date
--   Generate a result file containing date, time, and corresponding market value（`mvcsi.2023120405.feather`）
+-   Generate a result file containing date, time, and corresponding index（`mvcsi.2023120405.feather`）

 ## Enviroment